simatic-ax/learning-path/03_hardware_configuration/slides/slides.md

 <div class="flex-col justify-center">
     <div class="grid-two-col-eq">
       <p>
 Some functions require that you access the hardware in the program or specify which module it is.
-For this purpose, the hardware identifiers were created during compilation.
+For this purpose, hardware identifiers are created during compilation.
 These are of type UINT.
 The names correspond to the module name.
 An example of such a file looks like the one shown on the right.</p>
       <img style="height: 400px; width: auto" src="./img/HardwareIdentifiers.png" />
     </div>
 </div>